nikitaupadhyay06/cryptoMagic/README.md

 ### Author: Nikita Upadhyay

 ## 🔐 Summary
 This program is a command-line utility written in C that encrypts or decrypts the contents of text files based on user input.
-The user can provide a file located in the `miniproject2` folder and choose to either encrypt (`-E`) or decrypt (`-D`) the file.
+The user can provide a file located in the designated folder and choose to either encrypt (`-E`) or decrypt (`-D`) the file.
 The encryption algorithm transforms characters into hexadecimal representations with ASCII shifts and special handling for tabs and newlines.
 The program generates a `.crp` file for encryption and a `.txt` file for decryption, while ensuring existing output files are not overwritten.

 This project highlights fundamental C programming techniques such as file I/O, string manipulation, ASCII encoding, and command-line argument handling.